ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### Math 131
 - Another major weed out class
 - Hack to this class is that online, there are 10 years worth of exams at your disposal.
 All the exams have 8-10 types of questions which your exam will have as well.
 Practice the crap out of these questions.
-My goal was to get to the point that I could solve them without paying attention, which was great because most of the time I took the exams, I was falling asleep.
+My goal was to get to the point that I could solve them without paying attention, which was great because most of the time I took the exams, I was falling asleep
 - Find a study group to practice all the practice exams with.
 I recommend getting a room at the library and each of you having a white board and all doing the problem at once then reviewing together
 - I felt guilty for some reason with this strategy, it really works for these types of classes &nbsp;